Known for our Process Innovation

 - Preloaded DSAEK in the EndoGlide* – 2012

 - No-touch DMEK hydro-dissection technique** – 2012

-In 2012, LEITR’s clinical development team introduced the first preloaded corneal graft.
-Preloaded DSAEK grafts in an EndoGlide were developed through the collaboration and support of many ophthalmologists, specifically Dr. Kathryn Colby.
-Today LEITR offers more options to choose from for both DSAEK and DMEK grafts.
+In 2012, LEITR’s clinical development team studied preloading corneal grafts in an EndoGlide.
+These studies were performed through the collaboration and support of many ophthalmologists, specifically Dr. Kathryn Colby.

 Preloaded tissue reduces the surgical time of my cases, and I don’t have the stress of having to trephine and load my own tissue.